Posted in Spending on August 21, 2021

 It’s way too easy to buy the things you’re tempted to get these days.
 You might not even need to remember your pin number if you have a contactless card.
 You can simply swipe a piece of plastic, and you’re ready to go.
 Unfortunately, this also means you often end up buying things that you regret later.

 A good way to avoid overspending is to switch back to the traditional buying solution – cash.
 Shopping with cash forces you to pay attention to every penny you spend.
-Using cash only for things like food and in-person shopping means you’re less likely to spend the money in your bank account that should be going towards paying off your personal loan, or dealing with bills.
+Using cash only for things like food and in-person shopping means you’re less likely to spend the money in your bank account that should be going towards paying off your bad credit loan, or dealing with bills.

 If you’re frequently spending more than you mean to on your shopping trips, maybe you need a little more direction?
 Shopping with a list will help you to avoid buying products that you don’t really need or want.
 You can even check your kitchen before you go shopping and make a list based on the meals you want to cook throughout the week.
 It’s not just a good idea for food shopping either.